Rafhathdana/React-ToDo/README.md

 Filter Tasks: Use the filter buttons to view all tasks, completed tasks, or tasks yet to be completed.

-Contributing
+## Contributing

-Contributions are welcome!
+Contributions to WeatherApp are welcome!
 If you have any bug reports, feature requests, or suggestions, please open an issue or submit a pull request.

-License
+## License

 This project is open-source and available under the MIT License.

-Acknowledgements
-Special thanks to the React community for their support and contributions.
+See the [LICENSE](LICENSE) file for details.

-Contact
+## Contact

-If you have any questions or need assistance, please feel free to contact us at your.email@example.com.
+For any inquiries or support, please reach out to our team at [danarafha@gmail.com](mailto:danarafha@gmail.com).